 - Motor controls

 - Wastewater removal piping

 In some cases, clothes designed to protect miners (like gloves and masks) were made with asbestos as well — a cruel irony considering the inherent dangers of asbestos.

 Help for Coal Miners & Their Families

-Many coal miners’ employers knew about the dangers of asbestos and refused to protect or inform their workers.
-Today, Sokolove Law is standing by the victims of this deceit by helping them seek the justice they deserve.
-As a mesothelioma law firm with more than 40 years of experience in the industry, you can trust our commitment to finding justice for mesothelioma patients.
+Today, Sokolove Law is standing by the victims of this deceit by helping them seek the justice they may deserve.
+As a mesothelioma law firm with over 40 years of experience, you can trust our commitment to fighting for justice for you and your family.